-As shown in Figure 9, the available estimated displacement risk indicates Dorris has a "lower displacement risk", and the City's estimated displacement risk is similar to the risk for the region.
+As shown in Figure 9, the available estimated displacement risk indicates Dorris has a "lower displacement risk" which is similar to the displacement risk for the region.
 The lower displacement risk is likely attributed to the City's declining population, low housing costs, and the high rate of owner occupied units.
-Dorris and surrounding area are not experiencing gentrification, a condition can exacerbate resident displacement.
+Dorris and the surrounding area are not experiencing gentrification, a condition that can exacerbate resident displacement.

-7.2 Dorris' Action Plan to Affirmatively Further Fair Housing
+7.2 Conclusions and Dorris' Action Plan to Affirmatively Further Fair Housing